Books & Publications

 “With the publication of this guide, we are now also fortunate to be able to add the Salmagundi Sketch Club Black and White Exhibitions to the evolving documentations of American Art.”

-— Nancy Whipple Grinnell Curator Newport Art Museum and Art Association“…will surely join the ranks of scholarly art historical reference material.”
+— Nancy Whipple Grinnell Curator Newport Art Museum and Art Association

 — Eva Gregruski Art Curator